xdebron/mybabe/README.md

 ## Getting Started

-I've uploaded two images dataset folder so that you can understand more better the structure and file naming scheme.
+I've uploaded two images in dataset folder so that you can understand more better the structure and file naming scheme.

 ### Dependencies